 - Passed the Vietnam War battleground in Khe Sanh

-- Took temporary shelter from landslide in the small but beautiful village Long Son
+- Took temporary shelter from a landslide in the small but beautiful village of Long Son

 - Marveled at the sublime limestone mountains in Phong Nha, and crawled through its winding caves

-- Rested in Pho Chau town before last day of riding
+- Rested in Pho Chau town before the last day of riding

-- Toughed through a 9-hour/400-kilometer final stretch to Hanoi, only to have the bike chain fell off 100 meters from the hostel, and pushed the bike through the finish line
+- Toughed through a 9-hour/400-kilometer final stretch to Hanoi, only to have the bike chain fall off 100 meters from the hostel, and pushed the bike through the finish line

-In “The Hero with A Thousand Faces,” Joseph Campbell laid out a structure called the Hero’s Journey that he found in many myth and folklore across cultures – the monomyth.
-Campbell sums the monomyth archetype as below:
+In “The Hero with A Thousand Faces,” Joseph Campbell laid out a structure called the Hero’s Journey that he found in many myths and folklore across cultures – the monomyth.
+Campbell sums up the monomyth archetype below:

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from his mysterious adventure with the power to bestow boons upon his fellow man.” — Joseph Campbell

 This has (intended or unintended) served as the inspiration for a slew of therapeutic and self-help contexts.
 Alas, a heroic life does not have one universal template and neither do I view myself through this lens.
 At least this time, I was not trying to get lost to find my true self, nor was I hoping to draw out any greater moral lessons when there are none to be extracted.
 My narrative is that this adventure is just a little man’s journey to expand the reach of life and to reinforce what is there – a desire to grow and a love for bounded freedom.
 If anything, most real-life journeys are anti-heroic as life is inherently random when no force and effort is spent to direct it, and SHIT happens even if one does.

 The less pleasant side of the journey includes: